splunk/public-o11y-docs/admin/notif-services/slack.rst

 * :ref:`slack1`

-   You must be an Splunk Observability Cloud administrator, Slack administrator, and authorized to add apps to Slack to complete this task.
+   You must be a Splunk Observability Cloud administrator, Slack administrator, and authorized to add apps to Slack to complete this task.

 * :ref:`slack2`